Doing well in a job interview has nothing to do with luck!

 3. Throw 'hooks':

-So, how would you like exert help with answering any interview question they can throw at you?
+So, how would you like expert answers to any interview question they can throw at you?
 Would you like to learn how to answer even the toughest Competency and Behavioural questions easily?